Skip to main content

 Anna D. Shapiro, MFA (Professor) is a Tony Award-winning director and the artistic director of Steppenwolf Theatre Company in Chicago.
 She has directed several notable productions at Steppenwolf, including August: Osage County (2008 Tony, Drama Desk and Outer Critics Circle Awards), The Motherf**ker with the Hat (also on Broadway, 2011 Tony nomination for Best Director), Visiting EdnaMary Page Marlowe and Man from Nebraska.
 Broadway credits include Young Jean Lee’s Straight White Men, Larry David’s Fish in the DarkOf Mice and Men and the Steppenwolf revival of This Is Our Youth.
 Shapiro is a graduate of the Yale School of Drama and Columbia College and the recipient of a 1996 Princess Grace Award, as well as the 2010 Princess Grace Statue Award.
 She is a professor in Northwestern University’s Department of Theatre and has served as the Director of the Graduate MFA Directing Program since 2002.

-Jessica Thebus, PhD (Associate Professor and Director of the MFA in Directing) is an associate artist with Chicago’s Steppenwolf Theatre Company, where she has directed Sex with Strangers, Intimate ApparelDead Man’s Cell PhoneWhen the Messenger Is Hot, and Sonia Flew.
+Jessica Thebus, PhD (Associate Professor and Director of the MFA in Directing program) is an associate artist with Chicago’s Steppenwolf Theatre Company, where she has directed Sex with Strangers, Intimate ApparelDead Man’s Cell PhoneWhen the Messenger Is Hot, and Sonia Flew.
 Among many others, she has also directed As You Like It at the Oregon Shakespeare Festival, The Clean House and Stage Kiss at The Goodman Theatre, A Civil War Christmas at The Huntington Theatre, Harriet Jacobs at Kansas City Repertory Theatre, and Jekyll and HydeInherit the Wind, and Red Herring at Northlight Theatre.
 In 2009, Thebus co-directed a Lookingglass Theatre production of Our Town with fellow faculty member Anna D. Shapiro.
 Her favorite projects include the award-winning plays Pulp and Winesburg, Ohio at About Face Theatre, as well as the Oregon Shakespeare Festival’s world premiere of Welcome Home, Jenny Sutter, which then moved to the Kennedy Center in Washington, D.C.
 An artistic associate at the Corn Exchange in Dublin, Ireland, Thebus holds a PhD in performance studies from Northwestern.
 She teaches seminars in Advanced Directing, American Realism and Naturalism, and Collaboration Techniques for Designers and Directors.

 Cristal Chanelle Truscott, PhD (Associate Professor) is a culture worker, scholar, educator, playwright, director, founder of the touring ensemble Progress Theatre, and creator of “SoulWork” – a generative method for making performance, training artists, engaging communities and framing analytical research that is rooted in generations-old African American cultural practices, theories and performance traditions.
 She is a recipient of the Doris Duke Impact Artist Award, given to those “influential in shaping powerful creative movements in contemporary arts,” as well as the 2023 United States Artist Award, the Creative Capital Award, MAP Fund, NPN Creation Fund, and NEFA National Theatre Project grants.